cauliyang/academic/content/en/post/cofiguration-of-my-mac/index.md

 - [pycharm](https://www.jetbrains.com/pycharm/)

 _Pycharm_ is my main editor when I develop tools or applications in _Python_.
-I use _EDU_ email to apply for the professional version.
-I think it is my favourite IDE when I develop project in local envirment.
+I use _EDU_ emails to apply for the professional version.
+I think it is my favorite IDE when I develop project in local environment.
 In one word, I love that very much! :smile:

 - [CLion](https://www.jetbrains.com/clion/)

 _CLion_ is my _C/C++_ IDE, which includes many features like code generation, code quality assurance.
-I use _EDU_ email to apply for the professional version.
+I use _EDU_ emails to apply for the professional version.

 - [Lunarvim](https://github.com/LunarVim/LunarVim)

-  _Lunarvim_ is a comprehensive configuration of Neovim, and It give you full-profile IDE developed experience!
+  _Lunarvim_ is a comprehensive configuration of Neovim, and It gives you full-profile IDE developed experience!
 I cannot live without it! :rocket:

 ## 4. Application

 This part list variety of applications used for different goals.
-Every application has a one word description
+Every application has a one-word description

 - [Alfred][] A tool can give your different control and efficiency in mac
 - ~~[Sensei][] The Next Generation Mac performance tool~~